1. Seeking NATO Security

 McDonald’s is the world’s largest restaurant chain, with outlets in nearly 120 countries.
 As a result of the war in Ukraine, it soon will have operations in one fewer nation.
 McDonald’s has announced it intends to sell its business in Russia as a result of the war and turn nearly 850 restaurants over to local or new owners.
 The sale will end more than 30 years of McDonald’s operations in Russia and affect more than 60,000 Russian workers.
 In a statement, the burger chain said the “humanitarian crisis caused by the war in Ukraine, and the … unpredictable operating environment [in Russia], have led McDonald’s to conclude that continued ownership of the business in Russia is no longer tenable, nor is it consistent with McDonald’s values,” CNN News reported.
 “We have a commitment to our global community and must remain steadfast in our values.
 And our commitment to our values means that we can no longer keep the Arches shining there.”
 Once the sale is finalized, the Russian restaurants will no longer be allowed to use the McDonald’s name, arches, logo or menu.
 Many large companies are pulling out of Russia as a result of the invasion of Ukraine.
 In the newspaper or online, find and closely read stories about different companies that are doing this.
 Use what you read to write a business column analyzing which actions by companies will have the biggest impact on Russia and its economy.

 Common Core State Standards: Writing informative/explanatory texts to examine a topic and convey ideas and information clearly; citing specific textual evidence when writing or speaking to support conclusions.

-Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; using drawings or visual displays when appropriate to enhance the development of main ideas or points.
+Common Core State Standards: Producing clear and coherent writing in which the development, organization and style are appropriate to the task; reading closely what a text says explicitly and to make logical inferences from it.